 - Don't leave them unattended.

-- Be thorough in your leaf removal efforts, so there'll be less around to catch fire.
+- Be thorough in your leaf removal efforts, so there'll be less flammable material around to catch fire.

-- Don't leave them on your deck, patio or porch during trick-or-treat, as kids' costumes may be flammable.
+- Don't leave them on your deck, patio, or porch during trick-or-treating hours, as kids' costumes may be flammable.

 - Before cutting, draw out the line where you'll be cutting the lid off the top of the jack-o'-lantern, around the stem, so that you get an accurate cut.
 Use a yellow marker (so stray marks won't show).
 The lid-hole should be big enough to provide access for removing the pulp from the inside.

-- While a circular lid is okay, a hexagonal lid is easier to put back on (you just line up the points).
+- While a circular lid is all right, a hexagonal lid is easier to put back on (you just line up the points).

-- To cut the lid out, hold your knife at a 45-degree angle, as shown in the picture.
+- To cut the lid out, hold your kitchen knife at a 45-degree angle.
 That way, the lid will fit in like a keystone.
-Otherwise, as the jack-o'-lantern begins to dessicate and lose mass, the lid is more prone to fall through the hole.
+Otherwise, as the jack-o'-lantern begins to dry out and lose mass, the lid is more prone to fall through the hole.

 - Proceed to cut out the lid and remove it.

-- With a garden trowel and spoon, scrape the pulp from the inner walls, removing all the seeds and "stringy orange goop."
+- With a garden trowel and spoon, scrape the pulp from the inner walls, removing all of the seeds and stringy orange goop.

 - Now it's time to work on the jack-o'-lantern face.
 As with the cut for the lid, draw outlines on the pumpkin first, to serve as guides.
-Need help or inspiration?
-Consult my piece, Pumpkin Pictures for Carving Ideas for a broad range of guidance.
-If, by contrast, what you need is specifically some help with tracing a design on your pumpkin, use my free jack-o'-lantern patterns.
+If you don't trust your own ability to draw a design on your pumpkin, use a jack-o'-lantern pattern.

-- Since the cutting here is more delicate, begin by making cuts with an Exacto knife, then perforate your outlines with a flat-head screwdriver.
-Then carefully insert a kitchen knife into the perforations to cut out eyes, nose and mouth.
+- Since the cutting here is more delicate, begin by making cuts with a precision knife, then perforate your outlines with a flat-head screwdriver.
+Carefully insert a kitchen knife into the perforations to cut out eyes, nose, and mouth.
 Don't attempt to "saw," just use a series of jabs.

 - Immediately after finishing your carved pumpkin masterpiece, apply petroleum jelly to the interior and to the cuts.
-Petroleum jelly will slow dessication, thereby slowing deterioration.
+Petroleum jelly will slow drying, thereby slowing deterioration.